Medications

 Centrally acting therapies

-Studies have shown an association between IBS and mood disorders such as anxiety and depression, as well as posttraumatic stress disorder (PTSD).1 A patient with anxiety or depression may experience IBS symptoms due to the colon in part being controlled by the nervous system.
-Or, a patient with IBS may feel more anxious or depressed with the stress and frustration of dealing with IBS symptoms.3 Antidepressants and anti-anxiety medications promote global well-being and may also provide relief from IBS symptoms, such as abdominal pain, intestinal transit, or motility.4
+Studies have shown a link between IBS and mood disorders such as anxiety and depression, as well as post-traumatic stress disorder (PTSD).
+A person with anxiety or depression may experience IBS symptoms due to the colon in part being controlled by the nervous system.
+Or a person with IBS may feel more anxious or depressed with the stress and frustration of dealing with IBS symptoms.1,3

 Potential side effects